For comprehensive details of Carer’s Leave entitlements, refer to Chapter Six (PDF) of Department of Education circular 54/2019.

 If a teacher is not taking the full 104 weeks consecutively, they are required to return to service from carer’s leave for at least six weeks before a further period of carer’s leave may be taken.

-A period of carer’s leave will be covered be a substitute teacher.
+A period of carer’s leave will be covered by a substitute teacher.

 Ideally, six weeks’ notice will be given to the board when a teacher is requesting carer’s leave, and the OLCS should be updated with the details of the leave at least four weeks before it commences.
-(Insufficient notice to payroll may result in an overpayment of wages, which will be dealt with under the terms of circular 82/2015).
+(Insufficient notice to payroll may result in an overpayment of wages, which will be dealt with under the terms of Circular 84/2015).

 Applications should be made with the application form at Chapter Six (PDF) of Department of Education circular 54/2019.
 The Board will use the confirmation document at Appendix B to approve the leave, at least four weeks before its commencement.

-However, a board of management may allow carer’s leave to commence pending the approval of the DSP, having confirmed that the benefit application has been made.
+However, importantly, a board of management can allow carer’s leave to commence pending the approval of the DSP, having confirmed that the CARB1 benefit application has been made.
 (The benefit approval can take a number of weeks to process, and carer’s leave is often needed at shorter notice.)

-The rules for eligiblity for carer’s leave are set out in detail here, and include the requirement that:
+The rules for eligibility for carer’s leave are set out in detail here, and include the requirement that:

-In a job share contract, you will be paid for 12.5 per week, irrespective of the pattern you’re working, and therefore, you may be turned down for carer’s benefit on the basis that you were not in employment for 16 hours per week or 32 hours per fortnight.
+Job Share teachers working a split week will be working ten hours and fifteen hours for each week per fortnight, and therefore may be turned down for Carer’s Benefit on the basis that they were not in employment for 16 hours per week or 32 hours per fortnight for eight weeks in the preceding 26 weeks.

-Supplementing your job share with additional substitute work may address this shortfall, but questions about your eligiblity for carer’s benefit for should be directed to the relevant section of the DEASP.
+Supplementing your job share with additional substitute work, or working a “week on/week off” pattern may address this shortfall, but questions about your eligibility for carer’s benefit should be directed to the relevant section of the DSP.

-Many teachers on carer’s leave will chose to end their carer’s leave at the commencement of the summer closure, returning to service for July and August.
-As they are subject to an overall limit of 104 weeks on carer’s leave, being able to pause carer’s leave like this can gain them a valuable eight additional weeks per year to care for their loved one.
+Teachers are advised to end their carer’s leave at the commencement of the summer closure, returning to service for July and August.
+As they are subject to an overall limit of 104 weeks on carer’s leave, being able to pause carer’s leave like this can gain them a valuable eight to nine additional weeks per year to care for their loved one.

-However, prior to summer 2017, such teachers were subject to a scaled reduction to their salary for the summer months, depending how much leave had been taken in the preceding school year (details here).
+Prior to summer 2017, such teachers were subject to a scaled reduction to their salary for the summer months, depending how much leave had been taken in the preceding school year.

-Following representations by the INTO, teachers on carer’s leave will no longer be subject to any reduction to their summer holiday pay, and if they choose to end their carer’s leave at the end of June, will return to normal salary for the duration of the summer months.
+Following representations by the INTO, teachers on carer’s leave are no longer subject to any reduction to their summer holiday pay, and if they choose to end their carer’s leave at the end of June, will return to normal salary for the duration of the summer months.
 It is then possible to apply for a further period of carer’s leave beginning in September.
-(So in practical terms, a teacher using carer’s leave for 104 weeks may be able to gain an
+(So, in practical terms, a teacher using carer’s leave for 104 weeks may be able to gain an

-additional sixteen weeks of leave, because they will have resumed service for two summers during that period.)
+additional sixteen to eighteen weeks of leave, because they will have resumed service for two summers during that period.)

 A teacher may substitute teach (or undertake other work outside teaching) while on carer’s leave provided: